jorgearanda/tao-te-ching/README.md

 for my own study.
 I am aware that the result may well deviate from the original meaning of the text.

-The translations I have consulted so far are from Gia-Fu Feng and Jane English, Ursula LeGuin, and Stephen Mitchell.
+The translations I have consulted so far are from:

+- Gia-Fu Feng and Jane English
+- Ursula LeGuin
+- Stephen Mitchell
+- John C.H.
+Wu
+- D.C.
+Lau
+- Wing-tsit Chan
+- Robert Henricks
+- Arthur Waley
+- Yutang Lin
+- Thomas Cleary